hwasly/plugins/net/sslh/DEVELOPMENT.md

 Most settings have defaults set within the application itself, so setting defaults in the model would be redundant.
 Hints were provided where this occurred, and it happened that the HTML element supports a hint.
 The only settings with field defaults are the dropdown `OptionFields` which are set to required because selecting nothing for these would require some additional code in the Jinja template to accommodate a blank value.
 Since they're required, setting a default is best so the user doesn't have to interact with them.
 Especially since these fields are advanced and would be hidden.

 The configuration file has some functionality which isn't explained in the main documentation pages, but is included in some example configuration files (see `fork`, and `log_level` in sample above), and some in the source code.
-These settings are excluded for now, and need to be investigated further to see what OPNsense model data types would be best to use and how to visualize these settings in the UI.
+These settings are excluded for now, and need to be investigated further to see what HWasly model data types would be best to use and how to visualize these settings in the UI.

 Some advanced settings can be seen in the test configuration file in the source: